 What I found unusual was that the cathedral was almost empty.
 Benches/chairs were only available in one part of the nave.
 In some places you could see how difficult it is to maintain such an old building.
 Some of the stone arches were supported by OSB panels.
 The cathedral has fixed opening hours.
-We were lucky enough to slip in through the door before it was closed shortly afterwards.
+We were lucky enough to slip in through the door right before it was closed.

 Glasgow Necropolis is a 15-hectare Victorian cemetery on a hill next to the cathedral that was built by the Merchants of Glasgow guild.
 More than 50,000 interdenominational burials took place here.
 Some of the approximately 3,500 tombs were designed by well-known architects or sculptors.

 When the weather is fine, Glasgow Necropolis offers a wonderful view of the Cathedral and the city of Glasgow.